cooksister/real2chain/README.md

 ### Statments refinement:
 Person-object linked to place at specific time.
 Link could be present / owns property / lives at.
 As an example proof of physical address could be used to verify statement: Contract owner live in suburb/city/state/country.
-This could be used in a survey contract targeting citizens of the country.
+This could be used in a survey contract targeting citizens of the country. to make the problem smaller we are not going to use peer verification